 1 rib celery, cleaned, diced

-1 oz salt pork, small dice
+1 oz salt pork or bacon (no nitrates, less processed), small dice

 2 cups red new potatoes, diced